layilin/SP23-33852/glossary.md

 - Romney (1712-1793).
 According to Gilmore, refers to Robert Marsham, 2nd Baron Romney, who married Priscilla Pym, the heiress of the St. Kitts planter Charles Pym.

 - Shenstone, William (1714-1763).
 English poet and a famed innovator of landscape gardening, which he practiced on his estate, The Leasowes.
-Grainger enclosed a draft of *The Sugar-Cane* in a 5 June 1762 letter to his friend Bishop Thomas Percy, asking him and Shenstone to read and comment on it.

 - Shirley, Sir Anthony (1565-1635?).
 Count Sherley, an English adventurer and diplomat who led ill-fated expeditions against the Portuguese in Cape Verde and against the Spanish in Jamaica.
 He later went to Persia to engineer an alliance against the Turks.